Destranix/blender_io_points/README.md

 After installing this plugin, there are two ways to import Points in a custom format.

 ### Import from the user interface
-You can import Points from the File menu (shown in first screenshot):
+You can import Points from the File menu.
+You can select several files:

 >  *File -> Import -> Points (.txt)*